As Rutland decides whether to have its first McDonald's, Ferdie Rous, says we should stop making excuses for obesity

 Modern society has developed an unfair, unrealistic view of body shape.
 Staring at airbrushed, retouched images of size-zero models with unrealistic curves and waists – or the most immaculate six-packs – has given us a deeply distorted ideal of beauty.
 No body can match up to the ideal that is foisted on us through the media.

 We all have the right to feel happy in our own skin, patronising and clichéd as that might sound.
-But weighing one stone for every year of your life – as I do, aged 22 – is nobody’s fault but yours or mine.
+But weighing one stone for nearly every year of your life – as I do, aged 24 – is nobody’s fault but yours or mine.
 Still, it’s not all doom and gloom.
 There’s enough time to change.
 In fact, I’ve just joined a gym…